JakubKoralewski/google-calendar-box-select/README.md

 Deploys to `build/` folder.
 Zip folder for distribution or open the directory in Chrome for developing `⋮ >> More tools >> Extensions >> Load unpacked` ([chrome://extensions/](chrome://extensions/)).

 ## Contributions

+### Considered features you could help with are:
+- [ ] moving selected events while dragging,
+- [ ] special context menu,
+- [ ] copying events,
+- [ ] SHIFT or ALT selection to respectively add and remove from selected,
+- [ ] CTRL+Z undo mechanism,
+- [ ] changing title to multiple events at a time,
+- [ ] inserting multiple events at a time,
+- [ ] using [Mozilla's WebExtension polyfill][webextension-polyfill] to support Firefox, Chrome, Opera and Edge.

 Very welcome!
 Please follow the provided `TSLint` rules.
 Use [Prettier][prettier] to stop your code from becoming too long.
 Don't shun from using modern (ES6+) syntax, arrow functions and the like.